GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/08.371-380/01.I-Saw-One-Weary/docs.md

 ---
+title: |
-title: 371.
-I Saw One Weary
+    371. I Saw One Weary - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 371.
+I Saw One Weary.
+I saw one weary, sad, and torn,  With eager steps press on the way,  Who long the hallowed cross had born,  Still looking for the promised day;  While many a line of grief and care,  Upon his brow was furrowed there;  I asked what buoyed his spirits up,  "O this" said he--"the blessed hope."
+    keywords:  |
-    keywords: Church Hymnal, I Saw One Weary, I saw one weary, sad, and torn,
+        Church Hymnal 1941, adventhymnals, advent hymnals, I Saw One Weary, I saw one weary, sad, and torn.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 371. I SAW ONE WEARY
+####  Church Hymnal 1941,

 ```txt
 1.